-Bali has hundreds of different bird species so if you head out with several knowledgable field guides, you are surely to see unique birds such as the Java Kingfisher, Scarlet Headed Flower Pecker, Bar-Winged Prinia and the Black Winged Starling.
+Bali has hundreds of different bird species.
+So when you head out with several knowledgeable field guides, you are sure to see unique birds such as the Java Kingfisher, Scarlet Headed Flowerpecker, Bar-Winged Prinia and the Black Winged Starling.

-Bali Barat National Park (West Bali National Park): The montane and mixed monsoon forests in this nature reserve offers an ideal habitat for 160 different bird species including the endemic Bali starling (Leucopsar rothschildi).
+One of the best places to do some bird watching is Bali Barat National (the West Bali National Park).
+This is Bali’s only national park with montane and mixed monsoon forests.
+It’s an ideal habitat for 160 different bird species including the endemic Bali starling (Leucopsar rothschildi).
 In 2001 it was thought that only 6 lived in the park.
-After an successful breeding program and reintroduction program on Nusa Penida, this endangered bird is slowly recovering.
+After a successful breeding program and reintroduction program on Nusa Penida, this endangered bird is slowly recovering.

 So trust me, these are the guys you want to go along with if you want to see birds you wouldn’t otherwise have seen or heard about.

 Victor Mason, Pink and their companion Umron the dog, took us along the main street of Ubud and into the rice fields.
-And almost after every couple of meters there was another bird that we could check-off on our list.
-All kinds of bird names were mentioned which I could not even remember afterwards.
+And almost after every couple of meters, there was another bird that we could check-off on our list.
+All kinds of bird names were mentioned which I could not even remember afterward.

-Of course we saw all the different birds with much help from Pink and Victor.
-It was amazing how they were able to spot the tiniest bird or to hear them coming from far away.
+Of course, we saw all the different birds with much help from Pink and Victor.
+It was amazing how they were able to spot the tiniest birds or to hear them coming from far away.

 Every now and then you will see Victor cupping his ear with one hand and listening for a sound.
-Then within seconds the bird he heard coming from a distance would be flying passed us.
-Pink on the other hand is amazingly good with spotting birds sitting in trees more than 10m away!
+Then within seconds the bird he heard from a distance would be flying past us.
+Pink, on the other hand, is amazingly good with spotting birds sitting in trees more than 10m away!

 As for Pink, he is originally from Ubud but his English is excellent.
 He knows everything you want to know about Bali, Ubud and of course the birds of Bali.

-So at the end we were having lunch (which is included in the price) at 15.00 instead of 12.00 as planned.
+So, in the end, we were having lunch (which is included in the price) at 15.00 instead of 12.00 as planned.
 O well, we are in Bali where everything is much more relaxed than at home.

 I really had fun and I highly recommend this tour to anybody who wants to stroll around the rice fields while seeing the colorful birds of Bali.
 And if you are an enthusiastic bird watcher already, then this will be the best opportunity to share your passion with others.